locnnil/workshop/docs/how-to/create-ros2-workshop.rst

-The SDK maps this directory to the host using the content interface, so the build cache can be reused after the workshop is stopped and started again, or even refreshed.
+The SDK maps this directory to the host using the content interface, so the build cache can be persisted and reused after the workshop is stopped and started again, or even refreshed;
+however, mapping the project directory in this manner is undesirable, so the build goes in :file:`~/concon/` instead.

 Try this for yourself: